Advanced Guide

 Migration file names

-Create the following file in migrations directory.
+Add the createTableEmployee function given below in the created file in migrations directory.

 Filename : 20240226153000_create_employee_table.go